gorniczy/100-days-of-code/log II.md

 **Thoughts:** I was stuck a lot during that period with little visible progress, but I kept going.
 Read this, Future Me, and keep going, you know you're doing the right thing. :)

 **Link(s) to work:**  [Warsaw Weather](https://gorniczy.github.io/warsaw-weather/)

+### Day 100: October 7, 2018

+**Today's Progress**: Completed ES6 challenges on FCCamp to celebrate the completion of the second round of 100DaysOfCode.

+**Thoughts:** Thoughts?
+Coding still makes me happy and I will do it for living, hopefully really soon. :)

+**Link(s) to work:**  [JavaScript Playground](https://github.com/gorniczy/my100daysOfCode/blob/master/JavaScript)